 The teacher directs students to work alone on tasks involving technology.

 The setting is arranged for direct instruction and individual work.

 Students receive information from the teacher via technology.

 The teacher uses technology to deliver information to students.

 The setting allows the teacher to present content to all students.

 Students use technology to complete assigned activities that are generally unrelated to the world beyond the instructional setting.

 The teacher assigns work based on a predetermined curriculum unrelated to the students or issues beyond the instructional setting.

-The teacher uses technology to give students directions and monitor step-by-step completion of tasks.
-The teacher monitors the students’ progress and sets goals for each student.
+The teacher gives students directions and monitors step-by-step completion of tasks.
+The teacher sets goals for students and monitors their progress.